avajs/ava/readme.md

 ### Creating tests

 To create a test you call the `test` function you imported from AVA.
 Provide the required title and implementation function.
+Titles must be unique within each test file.
 The function will be called when your test is run.
 It's passed an [execution object](#t) as its first argument.

 **Note:** In order for the [enhanced assertion messages](#enhanced-assertion-messages) to behave correctly, the first argument **must** be named `t`.